How To Improve Your Food Photography Composition

 4. Consider Your Orientation

 In order to figure out what orientation will be best for your images, you need to think about where you are sharing the image(s).
+Different media has different size requirements and one main thing to consider is if you should shoot your image horizontal or vertical.

 For example, if you are shooting an image for the homepage of your website, you will need a horizontal orientation of the image and a vertical orientation of the image.
 This is because your website is either being viewed on a computer (horizontal) or on a mobile phone (vertical).
+It’s important to make sure you capture the correct orientation for where you will be sharing your images.

 Composition orientation